Allentown Public Library

 Public library in Pennsylvania, U.S.

 Allentown Public Library is a public library in Allentown, Pennsylvania, United States.
 It was first established at 914 Hamilton Street in 1912, and was later relocated to 1210 Hamilton Street in 1978.
 It consists of a single location as the headquarters.
-The library previously had a Northeast Branch, an East Branch, and a South Branch.
+The library previously had three branches; Northeast, East, and a South Branch.

 The library includes a local history room and an acrylic portrait of Raphael's The School of Athens by Paul Harryn.